DXHeroes/knowledge-base-content/practices/mentoring.md

 - In case that mentee and mentor work in the same organization, mentee get information about the organization’s culture and unspoken rules
 - Networking with other interesting people
 - Sharing frustrations as well as successes
+- Relearning the subject from ground zero while teaching

 Your organization can gain the following benefits from a successful Mentoring program: